gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/hibernation-1.png)

 When scaling a cluster, there are plenty of resources that can be exhausted or reach a limit:
 - The API server will be scaled horizontally and vertically by Gardener.
-However, it can still consume too much resources to fit onto a single node.
+However, it can still consume too much resources to fit onto a single node on the seed.
 In this case, a user can only reduce the load on the API server.
-This should not happen with regular usage patterns.
+This should not happen with regular usage patterns though.
 - ETCD disk space: 8GB is the limit.
 If you have too many resources or a high churn rate, a cluster can run out of ETCD capacity.
 In such a scenario it will stop working until defragmented, compacted, and cleaned up.
 - The number of nodes is limited by the network configuration (pod cidr range & node cidr mask).
 Also, there is a reasonable number of nodes (300) that most workloads should not exceed.
 It is possible to go beyond but doing so requires careful tuning and consideration of connected scaling dimensions (like the number of pods per node).